Techtonica/curriculum/projects/eventonica/eventonica-part6-postgres.md

 1. Create a new database named `eventonica`.

 1. In your `eventonica` database, create a table named `users` that contains the same fields as your `User` class in `eventRecommender.js`.
-Use the datatype [serial](https://www.postgresql.org/docs/12/datatype-numeric.html#DATATYPE-SERIAL) to create an auto-incrementing integer id.
+Make the `id` column a [primary key](https://www.postgresql.org/docs/12/ddl-constraints.html#DDL-CONSTRAINTS-PRIMARY-KEYS) and use the datatype [serial](https://www.postgresql.org/docs/12/datatype-numeric.html#DATATYPE-SERIAL) to create an auto-incrementing integer id.
 Try running the following SQL insert multiple times to see how the `serial` type works: `INSERT INTO users (name) values ('jane');`.
 Your table should have automatically filled the `id` field for you!

 1. Create a table named `events` that contains the same fields as your `Event` class in `eventRecommender.js`.
-Create a serial `id` field like you did for the `users` table.
+Create the `id` column like you did for the `users` table.

 1. Install [pg-promise](https://expressjs.com/en/guide/database-integration.html#postgresql) in your project folder - this module connects your Express application to a Postgres database.